Divi-0/Jellyfin.Plugin.Crunchyroll/README.md

 This plugin automatically enriches your Jellyfin anime library with metadata from Crunchyroll:

 - **Metadata Collection**: Fetches titles, descriptions, studio information, ratings, and high-resolution images via the Crunchyroll API (no web scraping)
-- **Rich Media**: Adds background images, cover images, and episode thumbnails
+- **Media**: Adds background images, cover images, and episode thumbnails
 - **Community Content**: Brings back reviews and comments in read-only mode (archived from WaybackMachine)

 ### 📝 Important Notes

-- **Region Locking**: Due to Crunchyroll's regional restrictions, not all anime may be recognized correctly in your region
 - **FlareSolverr Required**: FlareSolverr is required to bypass Cloudflare protection.
 See [Installation](#installation)

 ---